Dual Juris Doctor/Master of Science in Finance

 The student must apply to and be admitted to both the JD program and the MSF program.
 Students may apply to the MSF program during the first semester of the JD program.

 University policy on dual degrees stipulates that a maximum of 50% of the credit hours for the shorter program may be counted toward both degrees.
-By agreement, the JD/MSF degree requires a total of 106 units: the 79 units of JD course work, to include 9 units of finance-related law college electives, plus an additional 27 units of required Finance courses, to include 9 units of finance courses applied to the JD requirements.
+Therefore, the JD/MSF degree requires a minimum total of 106 units: a minimum of 79 units of JD course work, to include a minimum of 9 units of finance-related law college electives, plus a minimum of an additional 27 units of required Finance courses, to include a minimum of 9 units of finance courses applied to the JD requirements.

 JD Degree requirements: 88 units of course work

 MSF Degree requirements: 36 units (30 units of course work plus a 6-unit summer project or 36 units of coursework)

 However: A minimum of 9 units of JD finance-related course work can be counted toward the MSF and

 A minimum of 9 units of Finance course work can be counted toward the JD.

 Therefore, to receive the dual degree, the following are required:

 70 units of course work taken from the JD curriculum

 9 units of coursework taken from the JD curriculum to count toward the JD and MSF*